TengMCing/PhD/Thesis/04-chap4.html.md

 #### Plotting

 Plotting is a crucial aspect of residual plot diagnostics because aesthetic elements like marker size, marker color, and auxiliary lines impact the presentation of information.
 There are computer vision models trained to handle images captured in various scenarios.
 For example, the VGG16 model [@simonyan2014very] can classify objects in images taken under different lighting conditions and is robust to image rotation.
 However, data plots are a special type of image as the plotting style can always be consistent if controlled properly.
 Therefore, we assume computer vision models built for reading residual plots will be trained with residual plots of a specific aesthetic style.
 In this case, it is best to predict plots using the same style for optimal performance.
 The plotting method `plot_resid()` handles this aspect.

 `plot_resid()` accepts a `data.frame` containing fitted values and residuals, along with several customization options: a `ggplot` theme, an `alpha` value to control the transparency of data points, a `size` value to set the size of data points, and a `stroke` value to define the thickness of data point edges.
 Additionally, it includes four Boolean arguments to toggle the display of axes, legends, grid lines, and a horizontal red line.
 By default, it replicates the style we used to generate the training samples for the computer vision models described in @sec-second-paper.
 In brief, the residual plot omits axis text and ticks, titles, and background grid lines, featuring only a red line at $y = 0$.
 It retains only the necessary components of a residual plot.
 If the computer vision model is trained with a different but consistent aesthetic style, `plot_resid()` should be overridden.

-The method returns a `ggplot` object, which can be saved as a PNG file in the following module.
+The method returns a `ggplot` object (@fig-autovi-plot-resid), which can be saved as a PNG file in the following module.
 If no data is provided, the method will use `get_fitted_and_resid()` to retrieve the fitted values and residuals from the regression model stored in the checker.